How to Fax from a Chromebook (No App, No Fax Machine)

 FaxDrop is entirely browser-based.
 You open a tab, upload a document, enter a fax number, and send.
 No Chrome extension needed.
 No Android app from the Play Store.
 No Linux container setup.
 Just a URL and a file.

-Two free faxes per month with no account required.
+Two free faxes per month, up to 5 pages including cover, with no account required.
 For most Chromebook users who need to fax something occasionally, that covers it entirely.

 Step-by-Step: Send a Fax from Your Chromebook